 “When you look at what’s happening with our kids playing hockey, they are getting pushed out by the system that is currently in place.
 When coaches are telling nine year olds that they can't play other sports because they need to be playing or training for hockey year round, there is something wrong with that.
 Sport specialization is hurting our kids physically as well as mentally.
 The NHL and NHLPA, along with other hockey organizations, need to be leaders in putting value back into sports." – Mathieu Schneider | Special assistant to the executive director, NHLPA

-Our high level coaches aim to build strong relationships with players, and to gain their trust and respect.
+Our coaches aim to build strong relationships with players, and to gain their trust and respect.
 We use sports as a medium for promoting positive values.
 It is our belief that the true value in sport comes from the larger life lessons that participants are able to take away.
 Teaching the value of humility, discipline, respect, hard work, perseverance and leadership are primary goals of our youth programs.
 Sports such as hockey have the power to teach more than skating, stick-handling and shooting; the game can be used as a platform to help players succeed, both on and off the ice.

 Please refer to the Research section of website to read literature that supports our opinions.